ShroXd/atriiy.dev/src/content/blog/pl/pl-1.md

     doubled.append(nums * 10)    # 1
 ```

-This is correct, but the problem is that we put the logic for **iterate** the given array and the logic for **processing** the elements from the array at the same place.
-It makes the development in the future difficult.
-Thus, a mroe common solution is to use the `map` and `lambda` to decouple the logic.
+Indeed, but the challenge arises when we intertwine the logic for iterating over the array with the logic for processing its elements.
+This conflation can complicate future development.
+A more refined approach is to leverage map and lambda functions, which effectively decouple these logics.

 ```python
 doubled = list(map(lambda num: num * 2, numbers))